Single and Pregnant: Battling Holiday Loneliness in 2020

-The holiday cheer may have won you over for the first few weeks of the season, but we are hitting the peak of merriness and, for some, real feelings are beginning to surface.
+The holiday cheer may have won you over for the first few weeks of the season, but we are hitting the peak of merriness and, for most of our country, that means minimal social interaction.

-It can be hard to watch happy couples shopping for one another – or families spending time together.
-However, we are not living in the 1950’s anymore.
-Things can (and are) being done different today.
+It can be hard to watch happy couples shopping for one another – or families spending time together, even on social media.

 Bringing a new life into the world is a magnificent responsibility, and one in which you are handling solo.
 Bravo, Mama.